Skip to main content

 The podium for global cuisine is too often hogged by countries like France, Italy, and China.
 But there are incredible food cultures all over, such as the rainbow nation of South Africa.

 She calls South African food a confluence of various cultures.
 “It is a beautiful mix and representation of our rainbow nation,” she says.
-“It has wonderful traditional dishes of course, but there is also such a creative energy and a new fresh and exciting perspective,” especially among today’s South African chefs.
+“It has wonderful traditional dishes, of course, but there is also such a creative energy and a new fresh and exciting perspective,” especially among today’s South African chefs.

 Wine culture is massive in South Africa, too, and that rubs off on the Kaia way.
 The bar offers more than 70 South African wines by the glass, an impressive feat.
-“I want the most amount of South African wines to hit the most amount of palates,” Hauptfleisch says.
+“I want the most amount of South African wines to hit the most amount of palates,” Hauptfleisch said.
 It’s a scene full of tasty wines, most notably Chenin Blanc and Pinotage, but also a broad array of other great varietals.

 History